Loading figure…

 Ron Johnson opposes criminal justice reforms that he believes incentivize crime, such as the abolition of cash bail and restrictions on police chases.
 He has expressed concerns about the criminal justice system's handling of offenders and is critical of movements to defund the police.

-Position extraction pending on 4 issues: Foreign Aid, Education, School Curriculum, Tech Regulation.
+Position extraction pending on 5 issues: Foreign Policy, Education, School Curriculum, Tech Regulation, Elections & Campaigns.

 Jun 8, 2026 · Congress.gov